bluunna/Python_Job_Analysis/Project/README.md

 * `Scala` and `Spark` offer the highest median yearly salaries, but they appear in less than 10% of job postings.
 * `Excel` appears in nearly 45% of job postings, making it the most in-demand tool, although its median salary is moderate.
 * `Python` and `SQL` are both in 20-30% demand range and offer salaries above $100K, making them optimal skills in terms of both values and opportunity.

+# Conclusion
+This analysis offers a coprehensive overview of the data job market in Mexico, focusing on the most in-demand roles, trending skills, salary distributions, and optimal tools for Data Analysis.

+This analysis highlights that Python and SQL are the most essential and well-balanced skills for Data Analysts in terms of demand and salary.
+While tools like Excel and Tableau remain widely used, they offer lower payment compared to more specialized skills like Scala ans Spark.
+Senior-level roles command the highest salaries.
+Overall, combining core skills with select advanced technologies can help analysts maximize both employability and earning potential.